MeerkatBoss/compiled-language/README.md

 # TypoLang

-C-like esoteric compiled programming language for people writing code with frequent typos.
+TypoLang is a c-like esoteric compiled programming language for people writing code with frequent typos.
 TypoLang is not designed as actual usable programming language, so its syntax is deliberately uncomfortable to use.
 For example, `0` means closing parentheses and `8` denotes multiplication operator.
 Because of this specifics, some numbers and expressions must be written in a non-obvious way.

 ## Table Of Contents
 - [TypoLang](#typolang)